ERCES Glossary

 - IFC

 - International Fire Code.
-A model fire code adopted by many jurisdictions that includes Section 510 requirements for in-building emergency responder radio coverage.
+A model fire code adopted by many jurisdictions that includes Section 510 requirements for in-building emergency responder communication coverage.

 - IFC 510

-- Section 510 of the International Fire Code that establishes requirements for emergency responder radio coverage in buildings, including signal strength thresholds and testing requirements.
+- Section 510 of the International Fire Code (titled "Emergency Responder Communication Coverage" in the 2021 edition; formerly "Emergency Responder Radio Coverage" in pre-2021 editions) that establishes requirements for emergency responder communication coverage in buildings, including signal strength thresholds and testing requirements.

 - NFPA 1221